This article on 5 ways to spot a fad diet will help you to avoid diets that promise quick and easy long-term weight loss and fail to deliver.

 Another problem with diet pills is that many contain laxatives or diuretics that purge the body of water.
 As with eating regimens that allow the bare minimum of calories, the weight you lose will be mostly water, not fat.

 Some weight loss supplements claim to contain ingredients that suppress the appetite; speed up the metabolism; or block the absorption of fat, sugars, or carbohydrates.
-While some supplements can aid weight loss, others have no reliable scientific research to back these claims.

 -